 '''

+Config config = new Config();

-RingbufferConfig rbConfig = new RingbufferConfig("rb")
+RingbufferConfig rbConfig = config.getRingbufferConfig("myRB");

-.setCapacity(10000)
+rbConfig.setCapacity(10000)

 .setBackupCount(1)

 .setAsyncBackupCount(0)

 .setTimeToLiveSeconds(0)

 .setInMemoryFormat(InMemoryFormat.BINARY)

 .setQuorumName("quorumname");

-Config config = new Config();

-config.addRingbufferConfig(rbConfig);

 '''

 7.8.
 Topic

 Hazelcast provides a distribution mechanism for publishing messages that are delivered to multiple subscribers.
 This is also known as a publish/subscribe (pub/sub) messaging model.
 Publishing and subscribing operations are cluster wide.
 When a member subscribes to a topic, it is actually registering for messages published by any member in the cluster, including the new members that joined after you add the listener.